View from above the Sir Adam Beck Generating Complex. It is the largest source of hydroelectric power in Ontario.

 Explore our comprehensive resources on -

-Making up 40% of total output, China has the biggest hydroelectric generation capacity in the world, and it is home to the world's largest hydropower plant.
-The Three Gorges has generators big enough to produce a gigantic 22.5 GW of power.
+China accounts for 30% of global hydroelectric output and is home to the world's largest hydropower plant.
+The Three Gorges has generators capable of producing a gigantic 22.5 GW of power.
 Brazil, the U.S., Canada, and Russia also have huge hydropower installations.

 Image from above the hydroelectricity plant the Hoover Dam near Boulder City, Nevada